-Skills First is for all students – whether you’re an apprentice, a worker seeking retraining, a learner who needs extra support or a regional student looking for course options in your local area.
-Skills First is for you.
+Skills First supports students: Whether you’re an apprentice, a worker seeking retraining, a learner needing extra support or a regional student looking for a course in your local area.

-The Andrews Labor Government believes that regardless of age, background or postcode, all Victorians should have the opportunity to train for a brighter future.
+The Victorian Government believes that regardless of age, background or postcode, all Victorians should have the opportunity to train for a brighter future.

-From January 2017, Skills First will give students of all ages, high quality training with skills employers are looking for.
+Since January 2017, Skills First has given students of all ages, high-quality training in skills employers are looking for.
 We want your training to lead to a job, not just a certificate.

 - more support for apprentices and trainees